Homeowners Insurance

 How do companies calculate home insurance rates?

-You have control over some of these factors, like how much coverage you get.
-But you can't change some of these factors, like the age of your home.
+Home insurance companies look at factors such as your home's building materials, where you live and your home's age when calculating your rate.
+You can control some of these factors, like how much coverage you get.
+But you can’t control others, like the age of your home.

 Factors you can control that affect your home insurance estimate

-The amount of coverage you want plays a major role in determining your home insurance costs.
+The amount of coverage you want plays a major role in what you pay for home insurance.
+Typically, the more coverage you want, the more you'll pay.

 house icon

-Your dwelling coverage limit is based on the cost of rebuilding your home, so you don't have much control over your coverage limit.
+Insurance companies try to set your dwelling coverage limit as the cost of rebuilding your home, so you don't have much control over your coverage limit.

-But, there are two different types of dwelling coverage to choose from: actual cash value and replacement cost.
+But, there are two different levels of dwelling coverage to choose from: actual cash value and replacement cost.

-• With replacement cost coverage your insurance payout stays the same, even as your home ages and needs more upkeep.
+• Replacement cost coverage pays for the full cost to replace or rebuild your home, even as your home ages and needs more upkeep.
 For that reason, replacement cost is generally a better choice.
 However, it's typically much more expensive than actual cash value coverage.

 sofa icon